-The transfers between the General fund and Settlement fund were to transfer funds for academic program expenditures for the current year and to pay back the settlement fund for monies unspent.
-These terms were agreed upon in the Desegregation agreement as discussed in footnote 12.
+The transfers between the General fund and Settlement fund were to transfer funds for academic program expenditures for the current year.
+These terms were agreed upon in the Desegregation agreement as discussed in footnote 14.
 The General fund also subsidized deficiencies of revenues over expenditures in the Teachers fund.